LewisGaul/zig-nestedtext/README.md

 ## Building and Usage

 This library has no external dependencies.
+The CLI tool depends on `Clap` (included as a git submodule under `deps/`).

 Run `zig build` to build the static library `libnestedtext.a` under `zig-cache/lib/`, which can then be linked with your program.